Mahood Lake: Discovery and naming

+Born in Saint Andrews, New Brunswick, in 1843, Mahood trained as a civil engineer.
+His first work was with the European and North American Railway in New Brunswick.
+At age 21, he was Chief Engineer of the harbour defences at San Francisco and, the following year, he was engaged by the Collins Overland Telegraph Company to survey the proposed telegraph line from North America to Europe via the Bering Strait and Russia.
+Mahood died at his sister’s home in Victoria, British Columbia, on February 23, 1901.
+He is remembered in and near Wells Gray Park by Mahood Lake, Mahood River, Mahood Mountain, Mahood Falls, and the community of Mahood Falls.

 Mahood Lake Lodge

 In 1939, long-time settlers at Canim Lake, Benjie and Florence McNeil, built Mahood Lake Lodge at the west end of the lake.
 It was a log structure with dining room and lounge on the main floor and 13 guest rooms upstairs.
 For the next 20 years, the Lodge attracted celebrities for the excellent fishing in Mahood Lake and even earned a recommendation from Duncan Hines, the travel writer.
 The McNeils sold the Lodge in 1959 and moved to 100 Mile House where their seven children could attend school instead of relying on a correspondence education program.
 The Lodge burned to the ground in 1962.
 Mahood Lake Campground, operated by B.C.
 Parks, is now on the site of the Lodge.

 Geography

 This deep valley was carved by glaciers, but there are remnants of lava flows north of the east end of the lake and along the Canim River upstream.

 The Canim River is the major inflow.
 It is 8 km long, draining Canim Lake, and most of this distance is through a rugged gorge carved in lava.
 The river drops 142 m between the lakes, partly accounted for by two waterfalls, Canim Falls and Mahood Falls.
 The other major inflow is Deception Creek on the lake's north shore which has a 50 m high waterfall, Deception Falls.

 The outflow from Mahood Lake is the Mahood River.
 It is only 7 km long and drops over Sylvia Falls and Goodwin Falls before flowing into the Clearwater River.